-Remind youngsters that what they post online can sometimes be used against them, even if it has been posted innocently, so they should always think twice before hitting enter.
-Tell them never to publicly post personal information, such as people’s addresses or phone numbers and if they’re unsure then they should always air on the side of caution and seek your advice first.
+Think twice Remind youngsters that what they post online can sometimes be used against them, even if it has been posted innocently, so they should always think twice before hitting enter.
+Tell them never to publicly post personal information, such as people’s addresses or phone numbers, and if they’re unsure, then they should always air on the side of caution and seek your advice first.
 A general rule to go by is that they should not share anything on social media that they wouldn’t want their teachers, future bosses or grandparents to see.

-Of course, it’s important to be aware of what your children are up to online but snooping can alienate them and damage trust so it’s equally important to respect their privacy.
-Explain to them that, as a parent, you want to make sure they are safe – they wouldn’t be allowed to go somewhere without telling you where they were going first and the same applies to the internet.
+Don’t snoop Of course, it’s important to be aware of what your children are up to online, but snooping can alienate them and damage trust, so it’s equally important to respect their privacy.
+Explain to them that, as a parent, you want to make sure they are safe – they wouldn’t be allowed to go somewhere without telling you where they were going first, and the same applies to the internet.
 Encourage them to be honest and open about their online activities.

-Make sure your children understand what privacy settings are and why they are important.
+Use privacy settings Make sure your children understand what privacy settings are and why they are essential.
 Explain that passwords are there to protect them against crime, such as identity theft and that they should never share them with anyone, not even a boyfriend, girlfriend, or best friend.

-In the same way that you may have rules on how much television your children can watch, you can also put limits on digital use, such as not being allowed technology at dinner time or disallowing the use of laptops and smartphones in their bedrooms.
-It’s important to lead by example however, you can’t expect your children to follow the rules if you don’t!
+Limit screen time In the same way that you may have rules on how much television your children can watch, you can also put limits on digital use, such as not being allowed technology at dinner time or disallowing the use of laptops and smartphones in their bedrooms.
+It’s essential to lead by example; you can’t expect your children to follow the rules if you don’t!